koihin/diceandgames/content/post/rtz-special-rules.md

 All Heroes (including those joined to a Unit), Vehicles and Aircrafts, may choose to re-roll each Rally attempt.
 They must re-roll all dice and they must accept the second result, even if it is worse than the first.

+### Rallying from Stunned
-In addition when Rallying, if 2 [BLOC] are rolled, Stunned is removed as well, before the first Action of the unit.
+In addition when Rallying, if 2 [BLOC] are rolled and no [SHIELD] is showing, Stunned is removed as well, before the first Action of the unit.

 If a unit is still Suppressed or Pinned after Rallying, the first Action must be a Nothing Action.
 In addition, if a Unit is Pinned, it cannot attempt a Reactive Attack, and it loses any ability that grants them a third Action.